|(Note: "xe/xir" are non-binary pronouns preferred by my child.)|

 During this same time period, Lou was asked to participate in a documentary about coming out as a transgender child.
 Aurora Brachman is a filmmaker studying at Stanford University.
 She came to our house for two days of filming and once more to interview Lou.
 Aurora is a wonderful person and a good film maker.
 She put all of us at ease and was able to get Lou to be xir natural self.
 The filming was tough on Lou at times.
 One session happened in our tiny bathroom on Halloween.
 Lou did xir best, but after a while xe really wanted to go out trick or treating instead of continuing to film.
 Aurora filmed and interviewed several other transgender kids in the area so when she shared the final film with us, I was surprised that Lou ended up providing all of the narration.
 I'm biased, but watching Lou tell xir story in xir own words makes me cry every time.
 I deal with the day-to-day kid who has tantrums and leaves messes and makes excuses.
 I forget that there's this beautiful, insightful story teller inside the nine-year-old whirlwind.

 We couldn't say a lot about the documentary, "I Thought I Wasn't Ready," until now because it wasn't publicly available.
 It was submitted to Sundance and is now posted to their website.
 I'd love for you to follow the link and check it out if you are a hearing person.
 However, that version is not captioned.
-With Aurora's permission I created a captioned version, which is embedded below.
+With Aurora's permission I created a captioned version, which I can send you upon request.
 If you do not need captions, I encourage you to follow the Sundance link so they can capture people's interest in the film.

 I'm very proud to be parenting these kids.
 They continue to grow and develop into very cool people despite my many mistakes as a father.
 One thing I feel we've done right has been creating an environment where they can be themselves.
 Gender, gender norms and ideas about gender presentation are changing.
 These kids will be prepared for that new reality as society realizes and accepts that gender goes far beyond the binary.